 Referrals to the KidsInclusive are received externally from physicians (i.e., family doctor; paediatrician).
 One of the two paediatricians at KidsInclusive initially sees the client and their family.
 The paediatrician, in consultation with client's team, determines the specific services to be provided, including Psychological Services.
 Requests for Psychological Services can also be made, by members of the team working with the client at any time during their care.
 Reasons for referral and presenting problems vary widely and include cognitive and academic assessments, questions about emotional status and consultations to staff about systemic and family issues.
+In some cases, clients are seen only by the psychologist in the Autism Diagnostic Hub and involved with other team members.

-KidsInclusive - Kingston Health Sciences Centre, Hotel Dieu Site, a specific training goal is to increase awareness of the assessment and treatment issues that pertain to children and adolescents with learning and developmental disabilities and complex medical problems.
+At KidsInclusive, a specific training goal is to increase awareness of the assessment and treatment issues that pertain to children and adolescents with learning and developmental disabilities and complex medical problems.